sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Listing multiple items merges all the examples into a single mini-gallery.
 The mini-gallery will only be shown if the files exist or the items are actually used or referred to in an example.
-Thumbnails may also be duplicated if they correspond to multiple object names or an object name and file/glob input.
+Sphinx-Gallery will ensure that examples that are 'passed' more than once (e.g., uses a passed object and matches a passed file string) will only appear once in the mini-gallery.

 .. minigallery::
     :add-heading: